An error occurred!

 Back in his home town in South Africa, Theo coordinated a local PD support group and was very passionate about creating awareness of Parkinson’s and living life to his fullest capability.
 Theo passed away in 2020.
 In her dad’s memory, Margaret hosts this annual Open Day for the local Parkinson’s community at Glenella which she owns with her husband, Rowan.

-Natasha has tutored inclusive creative programs and projects across various settings including schools, community and family services, councils and arts centres.
-Since completing the Dance for Parkinson’s Training in 2015, Natasha has been facilitating weekly classes and serves as a DPA Committee Member.
+Natasha tutors inclusive creative programs across schools, community and family services, councils and arts centres.
+Since completing the Dance for Parkinson’s Training in 2015, Natasha facilitates weekly classes and serves as a DPA Committee Member.
 She advocates for the arts in health, enhancing quality of life and empowering communities through creativity.

 Natasha holds a certificate in Intergenerational Practice from Griffith University.
-Her collaborations with Dance for Parkinson’s Australia, Move and Groove and the Australian Institute for Intergenerational Practice allow her to deepen her knowledge and apply movement practice as a universal language, fostering wellbeing and togetherness.
+Today, she collaborates with Dance for Parkinson’s Australia, Move and Groove and the Australian Institute for Intergenerational Practice applying movement practice as a universal language and fostering wellbeing and togetherness.

 Dominique is a Senior Neurological Physiotherapist working with Advance Rehab Centre (ARC).
 She has been working with people with neurological conditions for over 15 years with experience in both the public hospital and private sectors.